NikolayChirkov/obj2/README.md

 When an object's pointer is deserialized the object is being searched with the unique ObjectId if the object is already loaded by another upper-level node.
 If it is loaded then it's just referenced.
 If the object is referenced multiple times and the pointer is unloaded then the object remains alive.

 ### Cyclic references
-For a particular object pointer that references other objects and is being to be unloaded only object referenced within the subgraph are unloaded.
+For a particular object pointer that references other objects and is to be unloaded only objects referenced within the subgraph are unloaded.
 That also includes cyclic references:
 ```cpp
 class A { B::ptr b_; };
 class B { A::ptr a_; };